 Cadets are required to sell a book of Air Cadet League lottery tickets, which must be prepaid at $60 a book.
 In addition, the Squadron also charges an Assessment Fee of $70.
 This money goes back to the Air Cadet League.

 Weekly optional training on Thursdays includes Band, marksmanship, biathlon, drill team and more.
-For cadets who will be 16 before 1 September 2019, Ground School is an option, where cadets will receive instruction from a certified pilot in preparation for application for the Glider Pilot Scholarship or the Power Pilot Scholarship.
-Younger cadets may also be eligible.
+For cadets who will be 16 before 1 September 2020, Ground School is an option, where cadets will receive instruction from a certified pilot in preparation for application for the Glider Pilot Scholarship or the Power Pilot Scholarship.
+Younger cadets may also be eligible to attend Ground School, but won't be able to apply until they are old enough.

 140 Aurora Squadron is always on the lookout for new staff.
 If you are interested, there are paths you can follow.